-Vitamins A, C, and E are essential for maintaining eye health.
-B vitamins and other nutrients can also play an important role.
+Vitamins A, C, and E are essential for maintaining good eye health.
+B vitamins and other nutrients can also be good for the eyes.

 Deficiencies in particular vitamins can increase the risk of some eye conditions, such as cataracts, glaucoma, and age-related macular degeneration.
 Research suggests that some vitamin and mineral supplements may help protect against or slow the development of these conditions.